retest/gui-state-machine-api/README.md

 ### State
 A state is defined by the set of all visible and interactable windows together with their enabled widgets.

+## Scala API for GUI State Machines
+The package [api](./src/main/scala/de/retest/guistatemachine/api/) contains all types and methods for getting and modifying the GUI state machine.

 ## DSL
 There is a DSL to construct an NFA with GUI actions manually.